“They just loved drugs more.”

 How many times have you heard this phrase (or some variation of it) used in regards to an addict?

-I’ve heard it a ton through the years, and even just recently saw it on a TikTok video of some politician talking about how he adopted his kids.
-Now, I’m not bashing him or anyone else who uses this phrase, and I can admit that when I was less informed I also came to this conclusion, but honestly I just don’t believe it to be correct.
+I’ve heard it a ton through the years, and even just recently saw it in a TikTok video of some politician talking about how he adopted his kids.
+Now, I’m not bashing him or anyone else who uses this phrase, and I can admit that when I was less informed I also came to this conclusion, but honestly I just don’t believe it to be correct anymore.

 But when that person with the addiction is your family member, your partner, someone else close to you or involved in something you care about, or involves a current belief you have, it can be a lot easier to have those objective perspectives become a little more cloudy and hurtful.

-As I said before, this was something that took up space in my mind in years past, and I can fully admit to that.
-Was it something I actually believed though deep down in my soul?
+As the spouse of a drug addict, this was something that took up space in my mind in years past, and I can fully admit to that.
+Was it something I actually believed, though, deep down in my soul?
 No. But I can see where it can come from.